The impact of the global cotton supply chain on yarn prices in Pakistan

 To keep up with demand the farmers are forced to buy new expensive seeds and chemicals every year.
 If there is a bad harvest one year due to weather issues the farmers will not be able to buy new seeds.
 This will inevitably mean that not enough cotton will be produced locally to meet demands and hence more will have to be imported.

 Cotton is a major contributor to the Pakistani economy supplying critical income to rural households.
-Altogether, the cotton and textile sector accounts for 11 percent of GDP and 60 percent of export receipts.
+Altogether, the cotton and textile industry in Pakistan accounts for 11 percent of GDP and 60 percent of export receipts.
 However, the future of this vital crop and its contribution to the national economy is uncertain.
-To meet the demands of its textile industry, Pakistan has increasingly been importing cotton from other countries.
+To meet the demands of its textile industry in Pakistan the country has increasingly been importing cotton from other countries.